 Aspirin can increase the risk of bleeding when used with this medication.
 However, if your doctor has directed you to take low-dose aspirin for heart attack or stroke prevention (usually 81-162 milligrams a day), you should continue taking it unless your doctor instructs you otherwise.
 Ask your doctor or pharmacist for more details.

 This medication may decrease the effectiveness of hormonal birth control such as pills, patch, or ring.
 This could cause pregnancy.
 Discuss with your doctor or pharmacist if you should use reliable backup birth control methods while using this medication.
 Also tell your doctor if you have any new spotting or breakthrough bleeding, because these may be signs that your birth control is not working well.
+SIDE EFFECTS: Nausea, vomiting, diarrhea, or dizziness may occur.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.